Crest Theatre

 As a teenager, I remember a couple friends of mine who boasted they saw two great movies - one they saw at the Uptown Theatre, then took the bus up to see the movie at the Crest Theatre.
 This was during the James Bond craze where every movie studio was producing their own versions.
 The one at the Crest Theatre was called “Our Man Flint” starring James Coburn.
 I believe back then there was greater diversity in films than there are now at the multiplexes but that’s another story.

 After JF closed the Crest Theatre it was reopened by an independent entrepeneur as a dollar house.
-It did not remain open very long.
+It did not remain open very long, closing in 1976.
 Additionally, during the years I lived in the neighborhood, local chain JF owned the Crest Theatre, the Uptown Theatre and the Pikes Theatre.
 JF and another local chain, Durkee, owned the majority of the major neighborhood houses.
 Although Trans-Lux owned a portion of the downtown houses for a while (the Little, Town and Hippodrome) JF retained complete ownership of all the downtown theatres.

 An interesting aside is that the Trans-Lux theatres in spite of their sizes had an intimate feel to them while the JF theatres had the feel of a big house.